Dimensional Analysis in Statistical Modelling: Dimensional analysis

 where $a$, $b$, $c$, $n$ and $\sigma_0$ are log-normally distributed random effects for an individual specimen of lumber, $\tau(t)$, measured in pounds per square inch (psi), is the stress applied to the specimen cumulative to time $ t $, $ \tau_s $ (in psi) is the specimen's short term breaking strength if it had experienced the stress pattern $ \tau(t)=kt $ for a fixed known $ k $ (in psi per unit of time), and $ \sigma_0 $ is the unitless stress ratio threshold.
 The expression $[ t ]_+$ is equal to $t$ if $t$ is non-negative and is equal to 0 otherwise.
 Let $ T_F $ denote the random time to failure for the specimen, under the specified stress history curve, meaning $ \alpha(T_F) = 1 $.

 As has been noted \citep{kohler2002probabilistic,hoffmeyer2007duration,zhai2012a,wong2018dimensional}, this model is not dimensionally homogeneous.
-In particular, the units associated with both terms on the right hand side of the model involve random powers, $ b $ and $ n $, leading to random units, respectively (psi)$^b$ and (psi)$^n$.
-As noted by \citet{wong2018dimensional}, the coefficients $a$ and $c$ in (\ref{eq:canadianmodel}) cannot involve these random powers and so cannot compensate to make the model dimensionally homogeneous.
+In particular, the units associated with both terms on the right hand side of Equation (\ref{eq:canadianmodel}) involve random powers, $ b $ and $ n $, leading to random units, respectively (psi)$^b$ and (psi)$^n$.
+As noted by \citet{wong2018dimensional}, the coefficients $a$ and $c$ in Equation (\ref{eq:canadianmodel}) cannot involve these random powers and so cannot compensate to make the model dimensionally homogeneous.

 Rescaling is a formal way of addressing this problem. \cite{zhai2012a} rescale by setting $\pi(t) = \tau(t)/\tau_s$.
-They let $\mu $ denote the population mean of $\tau_s$ and write a modified (\ref{eq:canadianmodel}) as the dimensionally homogenous model
+They let $\mu $ denote the population mean of $\tau_s$ and write a modified equation of (\ref{eq:canadianmodel}) as the dimensionally homogeneous model